Aotearoa New Zealand's histories: Commentary

-The ACT New Zealand MP and education spokesperson Chris Baillie said that the draft having no mention of New Zealand leading the world in being the first country to give the vote to women in 1893 was one example of a gap in the narrative of the curriculum.
-According to Baillie, the curriculum focused mostly on colonisation, which he claimed was a deliberate attempt by the Labour government to promote an "unequal society...[where]...there are two types of New Zealanders: Tangata Whenua, who are here by right, and Tangata Tiriti who are lucky to be here."
+ACT New Zealand MP and education spokesperson Chris Baillie said that the draft having no mention of New Zealand leading the world in being the first country to give the vote to women in 1893 was one example of a gap in the narrative of the curriculum.
+According to Baillie, the curriculum focused mostly on colonisation, which he claimed was a deliberate attempt by the Labour government to promote an "unequal society...[where]...there are two types of New Zealanders: Tangata Whenua, who are here by right, and Tangata Tiriti who are lucky to be here".
 However, Graeme Ball, the chair of the New Zealand History Teachers' Association, said the new curriculum was "not pushing an agenda or a single narrative".

 In a discussion on the webpage of the New Zealand Historical Association, historians expressed concerns about the draft as well as acknowledging strengths of the document.
-Emeritus Professor at the University of Otago Eric Olssen said introducing mātauranga Māori and having the flexibility to explore local stories was a positive move.
-However, he questioned whether there was provision for the "tools of historical inquiry...[to ascertain] ... "the 'facts'; determining their reliability and relevance; explaining divergence and difference with regard to the former; and crafting an argument based on the analysis of the evidence."
-Jock Phillips expressed the potential of the curriculum to "create a thriving historical culture" and the importance of getting it right so as to not inspire "resentment about the compulsory teaching of history."
-Jack Vowles, a professor of history at Victoria University of Wellington, said the curriculum was "narrow and prescriptive" while Claudia Orange held that it "promises to be an exciting new opening up of our history in ways that will engage not only students but historians as well as other New Zealanders."
+Emeritus Professor at the University of Otago Erik Olssen said introducing mātauranga Māori and having the flexibility to explore local stories was a positive move.
+However, he questioned whether there was provision for the "tools of historical inquiry...[to ascertain] ... "the 'facts'; determining their reliability and relevance; explaining divergence and difference with regard to the former; and crafting an argument based on the analysis of the evidence".
+Jock Phillips expressed the potential of the curriculum to "create a thriving historical culture" and the importance of getting it right so as to not inspire "resentment about the compulsory teaching of history".
+Jack Vowles, a professor of history at Victoria University of Wellington, said the curriculum was "narrow and prescriptive" while Claudia Orange held that it "promises to be an exciting new opening up of our history in ways that will engage not only students but historians as well as other New Zealanders".